 How much is the Delta SkyMiles Platinum annual fee?

-As of June 2026, the Delta SkyMiles Platinum American Express Card has a $350 annual fee.
-The card includes several credits and perks, like a companion certificate and free checked bag, designed to help offset that cost.
+As of June 2026, the Delta SkyMiles Platinum American Express Card has a $350 annual fee and no monthly fee.
+It includes credits and perks, like the companion certificate, free checked bag, and rideshare and Delta Stays credits, designed to help offset that cost.
 Whether it pays off depends on how much you fly Delta and use the benefits.

 What credit score do I need for the Delta SkyMiles Platinum?